 4. Egypt — The Symbol of Worldly Power

-Egypt represents every worldly power that God's people had to deal with in every era.
-It is the anti-type for every worldly kingdom in opposition to the kingdom of God from the beginning to the final day of this ongoing conflict to the end when Jews comes to destroy it once for all time.
-Worldly Powers/kingdom Who:
+Egypt represents every worldly power that God's people have had to deal with in every era.
+It is the type for every worldly kingdom in opposition to the kingdom of God from the beginning to the final day of this ongoing conflict when Jesus comes to destroy it once for all time.
+Worldly Powers/kingdom who:

 - Worship gods of wood and stone

 - Concentrate power in the hands of few – Pharaoh

 - Oppress the righteous – slavery, murder, hatred, separation